VisionistInc/react-flipper/README.md

 # React-Flipper

 > React 'flipper' component that is agnostic to the height of its tiles, resizing accordingly.
+No jQuery.

 ## Get Started
 * Clone the repository